microsoft/code-with-engineering-playbook/code-reviews/recipes/CSharp.md

 ## Automatic Code Formatting

-Use .editorconfig to configure code formatting rules in your poject.
+Use .editorconfig to configure code formatting rules in your project.

 ## Build validation